 3 tablespoons salted butter

-- Prepare crust and set aside.
-Combine cornstarch, sugar and cocoa powder in a medium sauce pan.
+- Combine cornstarch, sugar and cocoa powder in a medium sauce pan.
 Add the milk one, cup at a time, and stir with a whisk until smooth.
-Heat the milk mixture over medium heat, stirring constantly.
-Bring mixture to a boil and allow to bubble for one minute.
+Heat the milk mixture over medium heat, Bring mixture to a boil and allow to simmer stirring constantly with a whisk for one minute.

-- Remove the pan from the heat and stir in butter and vanilla extract.
-Pour chocolate mixture into the prepared pie crust.
-Carefully cover the warm pie filling with plastic wrap.
+- Turn off the burner and remove the pan from the heat.
+Stir in butter and vanilla extract.
+Pour warm chocolate mixture into the prepared pie crust and spread evenly into pie shell.
+Carefully and completely cover the warm pie filling with a round of parchment paper (allow the parchment paper to rest directly on surface of the pie filling)

 - Recipe as published on A Little Fish in the Kitchen at www.alittlefishinthekitchen.com.
 All content is owned by Marcelle G. Bolton.
 Please contact the author for permission to republish.